nexusformat/definitions/misc/impatient/index.rst

        control:NXmonitor

 The following two groups are required for all NeXus data files:

+.. sidebar::  About the terms: ``entry:NXentry``

+   A NeXus group is shown with a two-part name, as in ``entry:NXentry``.
+   The first part, shown here as ``entry`` is the HDF5 group name and can be just about any text that is a valid variable name in most programming languages.
+   See the NeXus manual for full details and note that **no spaces are allowed**.
+The second part, shown here as ``NXentry``, is the name of the NeXus class that describes the structure within this group.

 ``entry:NXentry``
     At the top/root level of a NeXus file are the NXentry groups.